 - Restricted Person means a person who falls into a category specified by us via the Service or specified by the Issuer in an Offering Document or the terms and conditions of a Debenture as being ineligible to acquire or hold that Debenture because of relevant legal, regulatory or tax restrictions.

-- Service means the website, services and the Bulletin Board operated by us at www.abundanceinvestment.com.
+- Service means the website, services and the marketplace operated by us at www.abundanceinvestment.com

 - SIPP Account means an Abundance Account opened and operated for, or in relation to, a SIPP.